 Our immersive digital experience helps open up possibilities for students by seeing the work of amazing local and national professionals and hearing their stories on how storytelling inﬂuenced their lives

-The Mosaic Film Experience celebrated a decade of student storytelling at its annual Mosaic Event on Tuesday, November 3, 2021.
+In 2021, the Mosaic Film Experience celebrated a decade of student storytelling.

 An impressive list of guest speakers from across the film and digital media industries coalesced to provide high school students with an exclusive look at their work, career journey, and the importance of storytelling and creativity.
 The Mosaic Event was broadcast live from Celebration Cinema North in Grand Rapids.